Installation

 Note

-operates in a non-interactive mode.
+operates only in a non-interactive mode.
 It solely offers JSON processing functionalities.